by Chris Wayan, 2011-12

 In any case, it's a genuine California/Spain two miles above the much hotter Capsican lowland equivalent.
 Daytime temperatures, now in late winter/early spring, are 25deg;C (77°F), dropping at night to 15°C (59°F).
 The highest peaks bordering the plateau are actually snowy; they're up to 7 km high (23,000').

-These paragraphs will expand a lot; Jalda's nearly the size of England.
+These paragraphs will eventually expand a lot; Jalda's nearly the size of England, and quite scenic.

 Leaving Jalda, we fly further west for two days over a chaos of low wooded olive-colored ridges, dusty-rose slopes and grassy lavender basins; the heights in spring are nippy, just 35-40°C (95-104°F), with nights down to as 30°C (86°F).
 It's drier than the coast behind it, or ahead, because we're farther from the sea to the south, and these low ridges let in dry winds off the desert.
 I chose not to stick to the coast here--if we did, we'd have to detour well south to explore the endless capes and bays of the Mbrela Peninsula, where the sea-winds bring constant rain and forests grow dense indeed.
 A misty, cool, clammy place to Capsicans; but Mbrela's hills are low, so it's still 35-40°C (95-104°F)--no hotter really, but extremely humid; you'd really feel it.